Skip to main content

 Publications

-Mental health problems have considerable impact on children and their families and some of these impacts are higher in rural than urban areas.
-Rural children are slightly but significantly more likely to have a mental health problem than urban children, are more likely to have a behavioral difficulty, and are more likely to be usually or always affected by their condition.
-Compared to urban children, rural children are more likely to go without access to all parent-reported needed mental health services and their families spend more time coordinating their care.
+Rural children are more likely to have mental health problems, to have behavioral difficulties, and to be usually or always affected by their conditions than urban children.
+Rural children also are more likely to go without access to all parent-reported needed mental health services, and their families spend more time coordinating their care.

-• Mental Health Problems Have Considerable Impact on Rural Children and their Families (Policy Brief)
+• Mental Health Problems Have Considerable Impact on Rural Children and Their Families